Accommodation with a difference.

 Live the minimalist lifestyle

-You’ll find no phone reception or Wi-Fi at here allowing you to immerse yourself in the beautiful surroundings.
-This tiny house is just a mere 14 square metres of interior space (less than a third of the size of a typical one-bedroom city apartment!).
+You’ll find no phone reception or wi-fi at here allowing you to immerse yourself in the beautiful surroundings.
+This tiny house is a mere 14 square metres of interior space (less than a third of the size of a typical one-bedroom city apartment!).

-Situated high in in Cobark, the hut is perfectly located as a base camp to explore the Barrington Tops National Park and State Forest.
+Situated high in Cobark, the hut is perfectly located as a base camp to explore the parklands of Barrington Tops.
 Or simply sit around the fire, gaze at the stars, relax in the hammock, read a book, or just be.

 Aye aye captain

-Enjoy a night floating on the pristine waters of Wallis Lake with Forster Luxury Houseboat Hire.
+Enjoy a night floating on the pristine waters of Wallis Lake with Forster Houseboat Hire.

-Forster Luxury Houseboats offer several boats to choose from.
-You’ll need to book well in advance as these are very popular in the warmer months on the Barrington Coast.
+Forster Houseboat Hire offers several boats to choose from.
+You’ll need to book well in advance as these are very popular in the warmer months in the Barrington Coast.

 Have a devil of a time

 The Barrington Coast is home to the largest conservation breeding program for the Tasmanian devil on mainland Australia, Aussie Ark.
 The organisation has a vision of creating a long-term future for threatened Australian wildlife.

 To help fund their vision, Aussie Ark have a range of fundraising initiatives like devil adoption, Ark Tours and Devil's Retreat, a 4-bedroom home located just 11km from the Aussie Ark site.